AndreaNathalia/linkmybio/README.md

 # Usage

-To run the proyect you have to be in the folder "linkmybio" and run the python file in the terminal by using the command: python3 bio.py
+To run the project you have to be in the folder "linkmybio" and run the python file in the terminal by using the command: python3 bio.py

 It works better in Chrome and the responsive looks better for Iphone 6/7/8.